 Course Overview

 The Summer College Architecture course offers a unique experience that is based upon a fundamental, conceptual introduction to architecture.
 High school students in this summer STEM course are taught spatial definition, form, and spatial relationships, leading up to a final project that asks students to design a small pavilion in downtown Syracuse.
-To support these endeavors, Architecture faculty will teach physical model making, mechanical drafting, digital modeling in Rhino, digital visualization in V-Ray, digital illustration in Adobe Illustrator, and digital image editing in Adobe Photoshop.
+To support these endeavors, Architecture faculty will teach physical model making, mechanical drafting, digital modeling in Rhino, digital illustration in Adobe Illustrator, and digital image editing in Adobe Photoshop.

 This is one of Syracuse University’s most popular pre-college courses.
 High school students gain an understanding of the culture and practice of architecture through drawing and modeling exercises, design projects, lectures, virtual tours, and discussions on a variety of contemporary and historical topics.
 This program can help students decide whether to pursue a degree in architecture or a related field.
 If a student discovers that architecture is for them, they will have a head start!